75lb/front-matter-extractor/README.md

     ---
     blah blah blah

-sets `extractor` to the following object:
+sets `extracted` to the following object:

 ```js
 {